 This program is for 9-11 graders who are interested in receiving training to teach elementary aged youth about nutrition, exercise and environmental health related topics!
 Teens will learn how to create and teach lesson plans while gaining leadership, public speaking, and facilitation skills while developing their confidence working as a team.

 4-H Camp Counselor

-Camp Counselors are 9th-12th graders.
-Counselors gain invaluable job experience, learn about leadership and responsibility, and are role models to younger youth.
+9-12 grade youth can apply annually to be a Camp Counselor at the "Four Rivers 4-H Camp".
+Counselors gain invaluable job experience, learn about leadership and responsibility.
 4-H Camp is held in late June/early July.
 Applications are due in February and Counselor Selection Day will be held in March.
 Selected counselors and alternates must also attend counselor training weekend in April at the Oregon 4-H Center.
 This opportunity is open to all youth regardless of their affiliation with 4-H. There are also positions for Junior Staff (college age students or older who work at camp and support counselors).
+2019 Information

 Benton County 4-H offers a variety of programs for you to have fun, learn, and grow.
 Please fill out this form so we can learn more about you and find a program that fits your interests, budget, and schedule!

 It is both an honor and a responsibility to be a 4-H State Ambassador because you are a role model to other youth and representative of the Oregon 4-H Youth Development program.
 Please read this for more details on roles and responsibilities.